stitchdata/docs/_api-files/embedding-api/objects/sources/list-sources.md

   /v{{ object.version }}{{ object.endpoint-url }}
 full-url: |
   {{ page.api-base-url }}{{ endpoint.short-url | flatify }}
+description: |
-description: "List the sources for an account. **Note**: The response will include active, paused, and deleted sources."
+  List the sources for an account.

+  **Note**: The response will include active, paused, and deleted sources.

-returns: "An array of sources, including paused and deleted sources."
+returns: "An array of [sources]({{ page.anchors.core-objects.sources.object }}), including paused and deleted sources."

 examples: